-The land-base for the island operations is in Pebane with Quelimane being the closest airport.
+The land base for the island operations is in Pebane, with Quelimane being the closest airport.
 To get to Pebane, visitors can fly into Quelimane and then transfer by road (362km).
-Groups of 4 or less will be collected from Quelimane with a vehicle and trailer while bigger groups will be transferred by air-conditioned minibus.
-Be warned though, the road and weather conditions have a big influence on the time that it takes to make the trip.
+Groups of four or less will be collected from Quelimane with a vehicle and trailer, while bigger groups will be transferred by air-conditioned minibus.
+Due to its remoteness, the road and weather conditions have a big influence on the time that it takes to make the trip.

-At present, there is one flight a day from Maputo which lands either late afternoon or early evening not leaving enough time for the journey to Pebane.
-We use two hotels in Quelimane, Millennium and Flamingo.
-The stay-over allows visitors to acclimatize a bit and shop for luxuries that are not available in Pebane or on the island.
+At present, there is one flight a day from Maputo, which lands either late afternoon or early evening, leaving too little daylight for a journey to Pebane.
+We use two hotels in Quelimane: Millennium and Flamingo.
+The layover allows visitors to acclimatise, and shop for luxuries that are not available in Pebane, or on the island.

-Robert Koski purchased Ilha do Fogo several years ago with the plan of building a boutique resort on the island.
-He asked Jan van Deventer to establish the infrastructure on the island because of his experience with doing the logistics on remote locations for the film industry.
+Robert Koski purchased Ilha do Fogo several years ago, with a plan to build a boutique resort.
+He engaged Jan van Deventer to establish the infrastructure on the island, due to his logistics experience with remote locations for the film industry.

-Obviously this did not happen overnight; it was a long process.
-First, the local community had to be able to see value in protecting turtles and other species.
-The MSR now has a hugely successful marine and terrestrial conservation program including the local community being involved in the monitoring of the nesting areas, tagging the turtles, and doing guided turtle walks during the nesting and hatching seasons.
+The MSR now has a highly successful marine and terrestrial conservation program, that involves the local community in monitoring the nesting areas, tagging the turtles, and offering guided turtle walks during the nesting and hatching seasons.

-With Ilha do Fogo and Pebane district the goal is to turn the archipelago into a safe haven for marine species with the hawksbill and green turtles nesting in the area being our key residents.
+Further north in Ilha do Fogo and the Pebane district, our goal is to turn the archipelago into a safe haven for marine species, particularly for endangered hawksbill and green turtles nesting in the area.